MikeTaylor/firefly/doc/ecosystem.md

 ## Background: Flower Releases

-In [the MAFIA project](https://github.com/MikeTaylor/mafia), we have been asking the question of how we can make a FOLIO app available to customers and other FOLIO installations in a way other than it being in a flower release.
+In [the Firefly project](https://github.com/MikeTaylor/firefly), we have been asking the question of how we can make a FOLIO app available to customers and other FOLIO installations in a way other than it being in a flower release.
 But what does it even mean for a module to be in a flower release?

 ### What is Flower Release actually is